Welcome to the Student Learning Department

 Public School Choice and Supplemental Educational Services Usage

 As part of the No Child Left Behind Act, when a Title I school does not meet Adequate Yearly Progress for 2 years, parents are entitled to Public School Choice.
-If the school does not meet Adequate Yearly Progress for 3 or more years, parents of students on the Free and Reduced Lunch Plan also have the option to receive Supplemental Educational Services.
+If the school does not meet Adequate Yearly Progress for 3 or more years, parents of students on the Free and Reduced Lunch Plan also have the option to receive Supplemental Educational Services (tutoring).
+The state was granted a waiver from these rules for the 2012-13 and 2013-14 school years.

 Public School Choice